heptarch/heptarch.github.io/drafts/demon.md

-which massive objects may act reciprocally upon one another when separated, but by the supposition of an additional spatial dimension (see Möbius, Riemann, Hamilton &c), furnishes a mechanism to combine gravity and electromagnetism.
+which massive objects may act reciprocally upon one another when separated, but by the supposition of an additional spatial dimension (see Möbius, Riemann, Hamilton &c), furnishes a mechanism to combine gravity and electromagnetism...
-In addition, this predicts small phenomenological departures from the results of Maxwell and Faraday, which we might detect by careful experiments...
 </font>
 </div>
 The talk is gibberish to the Duke.
 The play of symbols, the